madsr2d2/LinuxAndC/assignments/assignments1_6/assignment_1/a1_updates.md

 student@ubuntu-2004:~$ awk '/secrete_group/' /etc/group
 secrete_group:x:121:alice,student
 ```
+In the listing above, we changed the group id for the group secrete_group from 120 to 121.

 ## Changing Permissions
 In the original submission, I forgot to grant Alice write permission on the file secrets.
 ```sh